 Devon Park (French horn)

 BM University of Nebraska; MM Northwestern University.
 Teaching since 1986.
 Teaching includes University of Northern Colorado, Rocky Ridge Music Camp, Boulder Public Schools, Colorado Christian University, Colorado State University, CU-Boulder, and Metropolitan State University of Denver.
-Performs with the Boulder Chamber Orchestra, Greeley Philharmonic, and Central City Opera Orchestra.
+Performs with the Boulder Philharmonic, Greeley Philharmonic, Opera Colorado and Central City Opera Orchestra.

 Dustin Rider (banjo)